VISITA Travel Booking Conditions

 Your personal safety is of paramount importance to us and therefore it is imperative that you advise us at the time of booking of any condition, medical or otherwise, that might affect your or other people’s enjoyment of the trip.

-3. Prices & Surcharging, Credit Card charges, Air Passenger Duty
+3. Prices & Surcharging, Credit Card charges if applicable, Air Passenger Duty

 All prices we advertise are accurate at the date published, but we reserve the right to change any of those prices.
-Prices on our website are updated regularly.
+If any tour packages is published on our website, prices are updated regularly.
 Before you make a booking we will give you the up-to-date price of your chosen holiday including any supplements, upgrades or additional facilities which you have requested.

 Changes in transportation costs, including the cost of fuel, dues, taxes or fees chargeable for services such as landing taxes or embarkation or disembarkation fees at ports and airports and exchange rates mean that the price of your travel arrangements may change after you have booked.
 We will advise you of these changes as early as possible.